Breeding Location:

 General

-Steller's Jay: Large, crested jay with dark gray upperparts, head and breast, and blue rump and belly.
+Steller's Jay: Large crested jay with a black head and crest and a blue body.
 Head has slight white eyebrow, forehead, and chin spots.
 Wings and tail are blue with black bars.
 Sexes are similar.

 Range and Habitat

-Steller's Jay: Largely resident from coastal southern Alaska east to the Rocky Mountains and southward into Central America.
+Steller's Jay: Largely a resident from coastal southern Alaska east through British Columbia and southward from the Pacific Coast to the Rocky Mountains, south through Mexico and into Central America.
+Wanders further east during winters, as far as western Kansas.
 Preferred habitats include coniferous or deciduous forests.

 Breeding and Nesting